yoonus-k/cpcs_241_db/README.md

 npm install
 ```

 ## Usage

 <h4>For Sellers:</h4>

 1- Create a Seller Account: Sign up on our platform as a seller.
 Provide the required information and set up your profile.

 2- List Your Property: Create a listing for your property by providing accurate and detailed information.
 Include attractive images, a compelling description, and essential details such as price, location, size, and amenities.

 3- Set a Competitive Price.

-4- Start new auctions on your property :
+4- Start new auctions on your property.

 <h4>For Buyers:</h4>
 1- Create a Buyer Account: Sign up on our platform as a buyer.
 Provide the required details and set up your profile.